I3NLi/Gossip/docs/Mitterm-report.md

 By enlarging the node list and incorporating random node removal, we introduce greater diversity and unpredictability in the network connections.
 These measures make it significantly more difficult for attackers to isolate a specific node or control the connectivity of the network.
 As a result, the network becomes more resilient against Eclipse attacks and ensures a more secure and robust environment for decentralized operations.

+Because our specification requires us to make every effort to propagate the announcement messages, guarding against DDoS attacks becomes extremely important.
+Otherwise, any node's transmission of a large amount of data will be replicated and disseminated by the announces, resulting in an amplification of data by at least n times, where n represents the number of nodes in the network.
+Therefore, we need a method to prevent this.
+We adopt a combination of blacklisting and a signature chain to prevent nodes from pushing excessive announcement messages within a short period.
+When we detect a node sending a large number of messages, the network will temporarily remove the node to ensure network stability.
+Additionally, implementing proof-of-work during network joining can hinder attackers from rapidly changing identities, thereby ensuring network robustness.

 ## P2P Protocal
 ### ENROLL INIT
 This message is sent by the server after you have connected to it.
 It will contain a 64 bit challenge which is to be used in calculating a response for the subsequent ENROLL REGISTER messages sent by the client.